Watts-Lab/task-mapping/tasks/Guessing the correlation.md

 Experiment 2 (E2): Varies feedback; holds dynamic network

 In the second experiment, each group was randomized to one of four treatment conditions: a solo condition, where each individual solved the sequence of tasks in isolation, but this time they were not provided with any performance feedback; a no-feedback condition, in which participants placed in a network but were not shown any performance feedback; a self-feedback condition, in which participants were placed in a network and shown their own performance feedback; and a full-feedback condition, in which participants were placed in a network and shown performance feedback of all participants (including their own).
-Participants in all conditions in E2 were allowed to revise which peers to follow in subsequent rounds, except for the solo conditions, which acted as our baseline.
+Participants in all conditions in E2 were allowed to revise which peers to follow in subsequent rounds, except for the solo conditions, which acted as the baseline.

 ## Roles
 N/A